 History of Mission San Rafael: 1830s to the Present Day

 The buildings were damaged but quickly rebuilt.
 Later, both Chief Marin and Quintin returned as converts, and both are buried in the cemetery.
-Today, Marin County and nearby San Quentin prison are named for these two natives.
+Today, Marin County and nearby San Quentin prison are named for them.

-Father Amoros died 1832.
-An inventory taken after his death lists 5,508 animals and a harvest that year of 17,905 bushels of wheat and 1,360 bushels of beans.
+Father Amoros died in 1832.
+An inventory taken after his death lists 5,508 animals and a harvest of 17,905 bushels of wheat and 1,360 bushels of beans.
 Pears grown at San Rafael were highly desired in the area.

-In 1834, Zapatecan (Mexican) Franciscans took control.
-Father Jose Maria Mercado took over.
-He was a hasty and short-tempered man who caused a lot of trouble.
+In 1834, Zapatecan (Mexican) Franciscans took control and put Father Jose Maria Mercado in charge.
+He was a short-tempered man who caused a lot of trouble.
 There are many versions of exactly what happened, but all agree that 21 innocent Indians died because of his actions.

 Whatever the truth is, Mercado was sent away and punished.

 Mission San Rafael Archangel was secularized in 1834.
 General Vallejo (who was in charge of the Presidio in San Francisco) became the administrator.
-In the 17 years since it began, Mission San Rafael Archangel converted 1,873 Indians and raised 2,210 cattle; 4,000 sheep and 454 horses.
+In 17 years, Mission San Rafael Archangel had converted 1,873 Indians and raised 2,210 cattle; 4,000 sheep and 454 horses.
 In 1834, it was worth $15,025, mostly for its land.